Content on this page was generated by AI and has not been manually reviewed.

 How many IPs or locations does Tuxler offer?

 IP pools vary by plan, with the free tier typically offering a smaller set of countries and IPs.
 Paid plans generally unlock more locations and a larger IP pool for more rotation options.
-Setup vpn microsoft edge 2026
+Vpn plugin microsoft edge: how to choose install and optimize edge vpn extensions for privacy speed and streaming 2026

 Will my activities be completely private with Tuxler?